 Research Program

-Active Projects
+Active Research Projects

-(2) Pinyon Community Climate Action Project: Improving the Social-Ecological Resilience of California Dryland Forest Ecosystems to Climate Change (2023-ongoing)
+Improving the Social-Ecological Resilience of California Dryland Forest Ecosystems to Climate Change (2023-ongoing)

 Funders: University of California Office of the President, Climate Action Research Initiative

-Project Description: My current book manuscript examines the social and cultural dimensions of environmental change in the rural North American West.
-Based on thirty-six months of field-based ethnographic and historical research in the Great Basin and Sierra Nevada regions of California and Nevada, it investigates the cultural politics of land and its stewardship in dryland forest and shrub steppe ecosystems as it intersects with a changing climate, land-use histories, and environmental governance regimes.
-Landscapes are undergoing material transformation due to climate change, land-use practices, and settler colonialism, in turn reshaping how people relate to land, substantiate their place on it, and make claims to territory.
-This is creating new socioecological configurations of people, land, and place I call ecologies of belonging.
+Project Description: My book manuscript, Good Country: Land Stewardship and Belonging in the American West, examines the social and cultural dimensions of environmental change in the rural North American West.
+Based on thirty-six months of field-based ethnographic, ethnoecological, and historical research in the Great Basin and Sierra Nevada regions of California and Nevada, it investigates the cultural politics of land and its stewardship in dryland forest and shrub steppe ecosystems as they intersect with a changing climate, land-use histories, and environmental governance regimes.

 Collaborators: Bridgeport Indian Colony, USDA Forest Service